pedromvpg/monetary_reset/README.md

-# monetary_war
+# monetary_reset

-Visualisation of the current monetary reset key players, and their proximity to the sources of soft/fiat vs hard/free-market moneys.
+Visualisation of the current monetary reset key players, and their proximity to the sources of fiat vs market moneys.

 —